cristian-azocar/microservice-boilerplate/README.md

 The specification is splitted in smaller files because is easier to maintain, but that introduced a little problem.
 As of the writing of this document, relative paths does not work at all, so when you reference a file, an error is raised indicating that the file could not be found.
 To fix this, at the moment the documentation is generated, a merge is done, unifying all the files into a single one and so the relative paths dissapear (credits to [json-refs](https://github.com/whitlockjc/json-refs)).

 To see the documentation navigate to `http://localhost:3000/docs`

+## CORS

+CORS is enabled thanks to the [koa-cors](https://github.com/koajs/cors) middleware.
+If you want to add rules, check the official documentation for more details.

 ## Deployment